wcota/rndgen-fortran/README.md

 to run the first example.
 The list of examples is as follows:

-- `example`: Generates 10 random numbers between 0 and 1, integers between 5 and 2587, and floats between -5.2 and 100.9, resets, and repeats the process.
+- `simple`: Generates 10 random numbers between 0 and 1, integers between 5 and 2587, and floats between -5.2 and 100.9, resets, and repeats the process.
+- `arrays`: Generates 10 random numbers between 0 and 1, integers between 5 and 2587, and floats between -5.2 and 100.9, resets, and repeats the process, using the array generator
-- `example-vojta`: Original example by Thomas Vojta, from <https://web.mst.edu/vojtat/class_5403/kiss05/rtest.f90>
+- `vojta`: Original example by Thomas Vojta, from <https://web.mst.edu/vojtat/class_5403/kiss05/rtest.f90>
-- `example-save`: Generates 10 random numbers, resets, and saves the state after 5 runs.
+- `save`: Generates 10 random numbers, resets, and saves the state after 5 runs.
 Then, reads from the file.
-- `example-2gen`: Runs two generators simultaneously.
+- `2gen`: Runs two generators simultaneously.
 Usage: `fpm run --example example-2gen -- seed1 seed2`
-- `example-2gen-invert`: Same as the previous example, but swaps the seeds after a reset.
+- `2gen-invert`: Same as the previous example, but swaps the seeds after a reset.
-- `example-PL`: Generates four sequences of power-law distributed random numbers.
+- `PL`: Generates four sequences of power-law distributed random numbers.

 Expected outputs are available at `example/output-*.txt`.